The voice of independent care

 Alyson joined the ICG fuelled by a desire to contribute positively to the sector and supports the day to day functioning of the organisation.
 Inspired by both the Chairman and the Chief Executive, she hopes to continue to make a difference.

 Alyson is a keen cyclist in her spare time and enjoys being a member of her local CrossFit community.
-Also a trained holistic practitioner with a keen interest in sports massage therapy she continues to try to make people feel better.
+Also a trained Sports & Remedial Massage Therapist she continues to try to make people feel better.

 Following a varied career for nearly 30 years within the care sector, Sue has been the Chief Executive with Harrogate Neighbours for 14 years, where she oversees the four services provided.
 These include a Domiciliary Care Agency and the award winning hot meals on wheels delivery service 'Harrogate and Ripon Food Angels'.